-Differential diagnosis includes neonatal sepsis, other branched chain organic aciduria, pyloric stenosis or other common causes of increased anion gap acidosis.
-In infantile chronic form, failure to thrive, chronic vomiting and neutropenia may mimic cow milk intolerance, celiac disease (see this term) or immune deficiencies.
+Differential diagnosis includes neonatal sepsis, other branched chain organic acidurias, pyloric stenosis or other common causes of increased anion gap acidosis.
+In the infantile chronic form, failure to thrive, chronic vomiting and neutropenia may mimic cow milk intolerance, celiac disease (see this term) or immune deficiencies.

 Inheritance is autosomal recessive.

 Confirmation of the diagnosis is not indispensable to start the treatment.
 Reversal of catabolism by stopping protein intake and administering non-protein calories in the form of intravenous fluids is the mainstay of treatment of a crisis.
 Hyperammonemia is treated by administering sodium benzoate, carbamyl glutamate or by hemodialysis.
 Nutrition management, in particular protein restriction, is a cornerstone to the long term treatment of patients with PA.
 Growth is regularly monitored.
 Carnitine supplementation helps in detoxification.
 Avoiding metabolic decompensation and promptly treating the episodes with standard treatment may improve intellectual outcome.

 Early detection and treatment has led to a reduction in the mortality rate in the first year of life and improved survival rates in early and mid-childhood but morbidity in terms of impaired cognitive development remains high.
 The question whether a liver transplantation can be performed early in infancy to improve the prognosis is still under investigation.

 Last update: February 2014